 Captain James Cook arrived in the Pacific 250 years ago.
-Join Professor Kate Darian-Smith, Associate Professor Kate Fullagar and researcher and filmmaker Alison Page, a descendent of the Walbanga and Wadi Wadi people of the Yuin nation, as they discuss Cook's arrival.
+Watch Professor Kate Darian-Smith, Associate Professor Kate Fullagar and researcher and filmmaker Alison Page, a descendent of the Walbanga and Wadi Wadi people of the Yuin nation, as they discuss Cook's arrival.
 Bringing different perspectives to Cook’s journey, our panellists reveal and reflect on the narratives of our history.
 Chaired by Paul Barclay, ABC Radio National Big Ideas.
 Recorded on 18 May 2020 and live streamed on 15 July 2020.

 Kate Darian-Smith is a cultural and social historian of Australian history, memory studies and heritage.
 She is currently Executive Dean and Pro Vice-Chancellor, College of Arts, Law and Education at the University of Tasmania.